johnwargo/glowing-pumpkin-udp-sync/readme.md

 # Glowing Pumpkin Sync UDP

-This is the [Glowing Pumpkin Xiao 5x5 BFF](https://github.com/johnwargo/glowing-pumpkin-xiao-bff) project with UDP broadcast sender and listener components included.
-The sender broadcast messages to listener devices on the network to control them (synchronize activities between them).
+This is a version of the [Glowing Pumpkin Xiao 5x5 BFF](https://github.com/johnwargo/glowing-pumpkin-xiao-bff) project that allows multiple devices to synchronize LED Matrix colors so all devices display the same color.
+I built this project because I wanted to place one of the *Glowing Pumpkin Xiao 5x5 BFF* devices in each of the front dormers in my house and synchrinoze the display across all of them.

+The way it works is you deploy one of the devices with the [sender](https://github.com/johnwargo/glowing-pumpkin-udp-sync/tree/main/udp-sender-arduino) sketch and all of the remaining devices with the [receiver](https://github.com/johnwargo/glowing-pumpkin-udp-sync/tree/main/udp-receiver-arduino) sketch.
+As long as all of the devices are on the same Wi-Fi network segment, the sender sends an UDP broadcast message on the network notifying all of the other devices to switch to the same color.
+The sender sketch periodically a flicker broadcast and all devices flicker with white light like lightning or sparks.

 ![](images/connection.png)